valbercesar/pldotnet/docs/FAQ.md

 ## Q: Who is responsible for pl/dotnet?

 pl/dotnet was built by the fine people at Brick Abode.
 We love ASP.NET development and PostgreSQL, and we build pl/dotnet to be the stored procedure environment that we wanted to have for working on our clients' projects.
 Feel free to talk to us about your ASP.NET development needs.
 Find out more at https://www.brickabode.com.

+## Q: How do I write efficient and secure C# stored procedures in pl/dotnet?

+- Use parameterized queries: Use parameterized queries to prevent SQL injection attacks.
+- Use prepared statements: Use prepared statements to avoid parsing the same SQL statement multiple times.
+- Use transactions: Use transactions to ensure that your stored procedures are atomic, consistent, isolated, and durable (ACID).
+- Use the appropriate data types: Use the appropriate data types when passing data between C# and SQL Server to avoid unnecessary data conversions.
+- Avoid using global variables: Global variables can be modified by any part of the code and can cause surprising behavior, so avoid using them where possible.
+- Use proper error handling: Use proper error handling to catch errors and prevent your stored procedures from crashing.
+- Use the `using` statement when working with database connections: The using statement will automatically handle the closing of the connection.
+- Avoid using dynamic SQL if possible: Dynamic SQL can be vulnerable to SQL injection attacks and is harder to debug and maintain.
+- Be mindful of memory usage: Be mindful of memory usage when working with large datasets and try to release memory as soon as it is no longer needed.
+- Keep your stored procedures simple and focused: Avoid adding unnecessary complexity to your stored procedures, keep them simple, focused, and easy to understand.

+It is also important to keep PostgreSQL updated with the latest security patches and use appropriate authentication and authorization methods for accessing your stored procedures.

+## Q: Can I use any C#/F# library in pl/dotnet?

+Users cannot currently load libraries into their pl/dotnet programs, but we hope to add this support soon.
+In the meantime, if you wish to use other libraries, you can create your own Assembly and load it as demonstrated in the question [Q: Can I load my code from a DLL?](#q-can-i-load-my-code-from-a-dll).